 Where to Sail in the World to Discover the Best Maritime History

 History lovers around the world will spend this week celebrating all things nautical for the annual ‘World Maritime Day’, held this year on September 27.
-So when planning your next sailing vacation, why not factor a bit of education into your itinerary and visit one of the worlds most notable maritime destinations?
+So when planning your next sailing vacation, why not factor a bit of education into your itinerary and visit one of the best global maritime history destinations?

 Where to sail in the world to discover the best maritime history?

 Around 70% of our beautiful planet is covered in H2O – so it makes sense that some of the most momentous historical incidences have taken place on water!
-But with so many to choose from, you might be stuck to know which are the most nautically significant – so we’ve pulled together our top picks for where to sail in the world to trace significant maritime history.
+But with so many places to choose from, you might be stuck to know which are the most nautically significant.
+To help you, we’ve pulled together our top picks for where to sail to unearth the most intriguing maritime history of the world.

 Look-out like Nelson in Antigua